 When combined, these strategies can be highly effective for those with autoimmune thyroid disease, or for those with thyroid dysfunction due to other factors, such as nutrient deficiency.

 Currently, it’s thought that 25% of the risk of developing autoimmunity is due to genetic factors.
-That means the other 75% of the risk is due to environmental factors, including poor diet, uncontrolled emotional stress, poor sleep patterns, ongoing infections, and exposure to environmental toxins.
+That means the other 75% of the risk is due to environmental factors, including poor diet, uncontrolled emotional stress, poor sleep patterns, ongoing infections, and exposure to environmental toxins etc.

 Even where you’ve been diagnosed with an autoimmune disorder, there’s increasing evidence that making positive lifestyle changes in the areas of diet, stress, sleep and exercise etc, can have a profound effect on reducing the symptoms of autoimmune thyroid disease.
 This is especially so when your on the right type and dose of thyroid replacement hormone, if indeed you need to take it.
 We will of course provide information about the advantages and disadvantages of different types of thyroid replacement hormone.

-At Advance Clinic, we provide you with all the quality lifestyle advice and support that you need to improve your health.
-And, we’ll support the lifestyle changes you make with proven acupuncture care.
+At Advance Clinic, we provide you with all the quality lifestyle advice and support based on functional medicine principles that you need to improve your health.
+And, we’ll support the lifestyle changes you make with proven acupuncture care and/or Chinese herbs.

-Acupuncture can potentially help reduce your thyroid symptoms in the following ways:
+Acupuncture and/or Chinese herbs can potentially help reduce your thyroid symptoms in the following ways:

-- Acupuncture can help reduce pain and inflammation – both are commonly found in autoimmune disease, including thyroid disease.
+- Acupuncture and Chinese herbs can help reduce pain and inflammation – both are commonly found in autoimmune disease, including thyroid disease.

-- Acupuncture may also help balance immune system activity, although more research is required in this area.
-Balancing immune system activity means that acupuncture can potentially boost immunity when it is weak, but also reduce overactive immune responses, as is the case in autoimmunity.
+- Acupuncture and Chinese herbs may help balance immune system activity, although more research is required in this area.
+Balancing immune system activity means that acupuncture and Chinese herbs can potentially boost immunity when it is weak, but also reduce overactive immune responses, as is the case in autoimmunity.

-- Acupuncture can help reduce the mental-emotional impact of thyroid disease, whether it be anxiety, depression, stress, poor memory or difficulty processing thoughts.
+- Acupuncture and Chinese herbs can help reduce the mental-emotional impact of thyroid disease, whether it be anxiety, depression, stress, poor memory or difficulty processing thoughts.